EricFanUofT/SpentAtAGlance/README.md

 - "trans_type": String
 - "amount": double

 The historical data for batch processing is ~50 GB in size containing transaction record as early as Jan 1, 2015.
 There are approximately 1.3 million different users.
-The number transactions per day is randomly simulated with variety between different days of the week and different months of the year.
-There are 20 different transaction categories, each with a different average costs and standard deviation.
+The number of transactions per day is randomly simulated with variety between different days of the week and different months of the year.
+There are 20 different transaction categories, each with a different average cost and standard deviation.

 ### Data Ingestion
 Apache Kafka is used for reading messages produced by the kafka_producers into the topic "transactions_message" which can be consumed by Camus (to store to hdfs for batch processing) and by Spark-Streaming (for stream processing)